sxlxc/Hakyllsite/standalone/sudoku_matroid.md

 # sudoku on graphs

-We are going to play sudoku on a subclass of perfect graphs that every edge is in some maximum clique.
+We are going to play Sudoku on a class of connected graphs whose clique number $\omega(G)$ equals the chromatic number $\chi(G)$, and in which every edge belongs to some maximum clique.
+In other words, we are interested in the clique sum of cliques with the same size.
-For example, sudoku graphs and octohedron belongs to this class.
+For example, sudoku graphs and octahedron belongs to this class.

 [^1]: The idea is from the joint work of authors in the mathoverflow question.
 I think this is a simpler and more intuitive proof.